onestardao/WFGY/TensionUniverse/BlackHole/Q127_data_entropy_truth_synthetic_worlds.md

 We do not describe any hidden generative rules or explicit mappings from raw data or code to TU internal fields.

+We fix an admissible encoding class for Q127.
+An encoding in this class consists of:

+* the state space `M_synth`,
+* admissible generator and model libraries,
+* a finite context family `C_set` and generator intervention sets `J_set`,
+* observable families `H_data`, `R_pattern`, `A_agree`, `I_intervene`,
+* derived invariants `Inv_truth_core`, `Inv_illusion`,
+* a tension functional `Tension_truth`,
+* and, in Section 3.7, a derived tension tensor.

+All such choices must satisfy the TU Encoding and Fairness Charter:

+* libraries, context families, and intervention sets are finite;
+* thresholds, weights, and functional forms are specified as part of the encoding and are versioned;
+* no parameter in this block may be tuned after observing particular ecosystems in order to force low or high tension.

 ### 3.1 State space

 We assume a state space